 the crossover frequency.
 So the difference phase sum is the same whether

 Tweeter is in our out of phase.

 and time align the drivers etc, but the problem remains.
-What the above
+It is only

-plots shows is that the error occurs at ALL frequencies, but what saves it
+plots does show that the error occurs at ALL frequencies, but the

-is that the filter's roll-off prevents and reduces the 90°
+effect of the filter's roll-off reduces the 90°

-Curiously, for a crossover that is supposed to be time correct, this is time error
+Curiously, for a crossover that is famously supposed to be time correct.
+Yet

 The Real Achilles Heel

-We have not even yet discussed the real Achilles heel
+We need to discuss the real Achilles heel

 of Butterworth.
 As we know that passband in the upper midrange change

-drastically when comparing on and off axis responses (off axis collapse, the
+drastically when comparing on and off axis responses.
+The off axis collapse, the

-so-called beaming effect of midrange drivers), the incomplete summing
+so-called beaming effect of midrange drivers.
+Here the incomplete summing

-inherent is Butterworth is a severe limitation.
+inherent in Butterworth is a severe limitation.
 We usually have wide

 dispersion by the HF unit and we are now NOT taking advantage of that, even